3dot14shreyansh/WhatsApp-chat-analyser-app/README.md

-    - A text file which contains a stop word in english and hindi.
+    - A text file which contains stopwords in english and hindi.
 This will help to filter out the stop word in chat analysis